Web-Dev-Collaborative/Meadium/README.md

 Meadium was built through a backend server, with a frontend that communicates via RESTful APIs.

 The backend server was created using the Express NodeJS framework.
-We used a PostgreSQL database to store all user and story data and [Sequelize ORM](https://sequelize.org/).
+We used a PostgreSQL database to store all user and story data and [Sequelize ORM](https://sequelize.org/) to create relationships between them.
 Additionally we imported various middlewares, such as [csurf](https://www.npmjs.com/package/csurf) and [express-session](https://www.npmjs.com/package/express-session), in order to maintain security and active user sessions.

 The frontend was rendered using the [PUG](https://pugjs.org/api/getting-started.html) templating engine.
 We used vanilla Javascript and standard CSS for interactivity and styling, respectively.